jacksonhab/IsaacLabjacksonhab/README.md

 They are listed by importance:
 1. Import my hexapod USD file and configure the actuator and model parameters.
-       \n**Contains the min velocities, default configuration, and other simulation parameters.**
+       **Contains the min velocities, default configuration, and other simulation parameters.**
    File path:

 2. Define the hexapod flat environment.
 This file is like the basis of my simulation and contains the most important and impactful parameters.